Benchmark Computation of Morphological Complexity in the Functionalized Cahn-Hilliard Gradient Flow: Introduction

 \section{Introduction}

-In this paper we present a series of physically motivated computational benchmark problems addressing the evolution of the functionalized Cahn-Hilliard (FCH) gradient flow \tcb{possessing a family of equilibria with rich morphological structure separated by slightly different energies.
-The faithful resolution of final end states requires significant computational accuracy.} There has been considerable recent attention to the development of energy stable computational schemes for gradient descent flows \cite{DJLQ-18, FGLWWC, GZW-p, SXU-18, SX-18, V-LR03, W-10, ZOWW}.
+We present a series of physically motivated computational benchmark problems addressing the evolution of the functionalized Cahn-Hilliard (FCH) gradient flow.
+This system supports families of equilibria with rich morphological structure separated by slightly different energies.
+The faithful resolution of final end states requires significant computational accuracy.
+There has been considerable recent attention to the development of energy stable computational schemes for gradient descent flows \cite{DJLQ-18, FGLWWC, GZW-p, SXU-18, SX-18, V-LR03, W-10, ZOWW}.
 Gradient flows are defined by the dissipation of a free energy, and it is essential that numerical schemes preserve that property.
 Energy stable schemes have the desirable property that the energy, or a modified energy, decreases at every time-step irrespective of time-step size.
-We argue that energy decay should be a consequence of accuracy, indeed \tcb{in some situations} energy decay without accuracy can mask poor performance by leading to plausible but incorrect computational outcomes.
-Accuracy should be balanced against computational cost, which motivates us to compare computational efficiency between schemes as measured by the minimal computational cost required to achieve a desired global discretization error.
+We argue that where possible energy decay should be a consequence of accuracy.
+In some situations energy decay without accuracy can lead to plausible but incorrect computational outcomes.
+Conversely accuracy should be balanced against computational cost.
+This motivates a comparison of computational efficiency between schemes as measured by the minimal computational cost required to achieve a desired global discretization error.